FredKSchott/snowpack/docs/03-usage.md

 Snowpack's dev server is an instant dev environment for any web application. `snowpack dev` starts up instantly, regardless of how many files your project has.
 In bundle-free development each file is only build as requested by the browser, so there's almost no setup work to do at startup and no rebundling to wait for every time you change a single file.

-By default, `snowpack dev` creates a static file server to host your project directory in development.
-However, you can configure and expand this behavior with build scripts.
-Build scripts define how Snowpack should build your application, allowing you to author code in whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.).
+To start, `snowpack dev` acts as a static file server for your project directory during development.
+Use this foundation to begin building out an entire web application build pipeline via Snowpack [build scripts](#build-scripts).
+Build scripts define how Snowpack should build each file in your application `src/` directory, allowing you to code whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.).
 Check out the [Build Scripts](#build-scripts) section below to learn more.

 ### snowpack build

-When you're ready to deploy your application, run `snowpack build` to generate a static copy of your site for production.
-The build command is tightly integrated with your dev configuration, so you are guarenteed to get a working copy of the same code you saw during development.
+When you're ready to deploy your built application, run `snowpack build` to generate a static copy of your site for production.
+The build command is tightly integrated with your build scripts and the rest of your dev configuration, so you are guaranteed to get a working copy of the same code you saw during development.

 ### snowpack build --bundle